Parent and

 Our aftercare programme is kindly supported by The Crisis Pregnancy Agency and involves continued support for a fixed period of time post discharge.
 The unit staff may provide this service or it might be referred our Lime Tree Project.

-The main Parent and Infant unit is made up of family bedrooms/bathrooms, communal living spaces, Semi-independent apartments, Independent apartments and therapy rooms.
 Families will have their own bedroom and bathroom and share the rest of the spaces with the other families residing in the unit and staff.
 This includes large kitchen and cooking space, sitting rooms, laundry rooms, landscaped outdoor area and areas to carry out infant care.

 The Lime Tree Project